P-EBT Frequently Asked Questions

 What is P-EBT?

 Pandemic Electronic Benefit Transfer (P-EBT) was developed by Congress and is funded through the United States Department of Agriculture (USDA).
 The federal government makes the rules for this program.
 This program gives students with free and reduced-price meal benefits through the National School Lunch Program (NSLP) funding for meals missed while being out of school during the pandemic.
 The money on these cards can be used for food only.

 We first saw P-EBT in Pennsylvania in the spring of 2020.
 Once believed to be a short-term program has now transformed into a longer-term federal response to the national public health crisis.

 Does my child qualify for P-EBT?

-If your child attends a school that has been closed or reduced attendance or hours for five consecutive days and your child receives meals through the National School Lunch Program (NSLP) and is not receiving those meals because they are not having in-person classes, then they qualify for P-EBT.
+If your child attends a school that has been closed or reduced attendance for five consecutive days and your child receives meals through the National School Lunch Program (NSLP) and is not receiving those meals because they are absent from the classroom due to COVID-19, then they qualify for P-EBT.
 Your child is eligible for NSLP if your child has an approved free or reduced-price status from a household application, is directly certified by receiving Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), or certain Medical Assistance benefits through the Pennsylvania Department of Human Services (DHS), or is enrolled in a Community Eligibility Provision (CEP) school.
-There is no application for P-EBT.
 DHS will work with schools to get the necessary information to determine which students are eligible.

 If you do not know if your child attends a CEP-eligible school, please visit

 How much will my child receive?

-For the 2020-21 school year, P-EBT-eligible students received a benefit based on whether they were 100 percent virtual, 100 percent in-person, or some combination of virtual and in-person.
-Students could not receive benefits on days they attended school in-person.
-The federal government does not allow for P-EBT to be calculated on the days an eligible student is receiving in-person instruction.
+For the 2021-22 school year, P-EBT-eligible students will receive a benefit based on the number of days they were absent from the classroom due to COVID-19 as reported by their school.
+Students cannot receive benefits on days they attended school in-person.
+The federal government does not allow for P-EBT to be calculated on the days an eligible student is receiving in-person instruction or for a day when a student was absent for any reason other than COVID-19.